 Step 5: Once the website teams have completed the re-coding, UsableNet re-audits the site, providing documentation of the efforts and improvements.
 This living document can be used by companies as evidence of accommodation, along with providing website teams a format for continuing improvements to the site.

 Once a successful audit in place, is that the end?

 Web Accessibility is not a destination it’s a journey that requires auditing, fixing and QA checks throughout your website lifecycle.
-The first audit process will create awareness within a company’s design team around how to accommodate these key guidelines into the everyday process.
+The first audit process will create awareness within a company’s design team around how to accommodate these key guidelines into everyday processes.

 Ultimately, Web Accessibility should be specifically added to a company’s QA process so that new features and pages are tested by your QA structure and resolved via regular development process.
 Particular care should be added to QA within Agile and RWD as both are open to a new, increased release schedule.
 Without structured QA, Web Accessibility easily returns to being an afterthought.

-From a legal and operational stance, combing integrated and ongoing QA with annual documentation, via an audit, delivers both a digital strategy accessible to all and legal protection against current and future legislation.
+From a legal and operational stance, combing integrated and ongoing QA with annual documentation, via an audit, delivers both a digital experience accessible to all and legal protection against current and future legislation.